BitPangea/bitpangea/thechronicle/README.md

 BitPangea is an evolving digital-world project.

-Its constitutional, cartographic, and institutional architecture continues to develop over time.
+Its constitutional, cartographic, design, and institutional architecture continues to develop over time.

 ---